 So, when it comes down to it, basically the entire digestive and absorptive process are under direct circadian control.
 But it gets even more powerful than that.
 The entire purpose of having synchronization of the circadian clocks between distant tissues is so that they can work together to make the whole system function properly.

-A great example of this is bile.
+A great example of this is bile, which is crucial to healthy digestion.
 We use bile to emulsify fats, help regulate the “leakiness” of the gut, to promote the growth of beneficial bacteria, to prevent the overgrowth of pathogenic bacteria, and absorb fats and fat soluble nutrients.
 Bile is made out of cholesterol which follows a circadian rhythm set by the master clock via light exposure.

 As you can see, circadian rhythms truly help tune your body like a conductor tunes a symphony orchestra.
 Letting just one thing get out of sync with the others can have a devastating effect on how you digest your food.
 Syncing your clocks together and to the day/night cycle is probably the most important step in re-establishing good gut health when it goes awry and preventing your gut health from going down the tubes in the first place.

 Need help syncing your circadian rhythms to promote healthy digestion?